robalb/my-website/astro-website/src/pages/posts/camac-cc32.md

   ```

-There are more functions other than `cc32_write_word` and `cc32_read_long_qx` that you can use.
-They are documented at page 19-21, section 7.1 of [this pdf](http://mu2e.phy.duke.edu/cw/CAMAC/Wiener/CD36/PciCamac/Pcicc32W95NT-A1.pdf)
+There are more functions other than `cc32_write_word` and `cc32_read_long_qx` that you can use, even though these are the most common ones.
+They are all documented in the next section

 We all know that a code example is worth a thousand words so here is an example of code
 that connects to a CAMAC CRATE, writes data to a module and reads data from a module.